-FaithGateway offers the following book or further reading about the hope the can be found only in God’s Word, I recommend the new book Hopelifter: Creative Ways to Spread Hope When Life Hurts by Kathe Wunnenberg.
+If you enjoyed reading our Bible verses about hope, FaithGateway offers the following book or further reading about the hope the can be found only in God’s Word, I recommend the book Hopelifter: Creative Ways to Spread Hope When Life Hurts by Kathe Wunnenberg.
 She writes in her book’s introduction:

 The first time hope is mentioned in the Bible is by Naomi, saying to her daughters-in-law that there was no hope of her having more sons.
 I can only imagine the deep sorrow Naomi must have felt after losing her husband, her two married sons, and her hope for future family.
 To her surprise her daughter-in-law Ruth chose to leave her family, worship Naomi’s God, and follow Naomi to her homeland.
 What a precious gift of presence and personal sacrifice Ruth gave to Naomi.

 Can you think of a time in your past when a circumstance seemed hopeless, but God finally revealed His hope to you or through someone?
 The story of Ruth and Naomi reminds us to trust God and know His hope even when circumstances appear to have no hope.

 While our story may appear hopeless now, often later on we can look back on history (His Story!) and discover God’s plan at work in our lives during that time… Hope is not wishful thinking, but trusting God Himself and what He has promised.